 Compulsive Gambler

-The worst of them all is a compulsive gambler.
-They are not deterred by the risk of using money that they do not have.
-Compulsive gamblers have the urge to gamble with no limitations, even when they’ve won, their desire remains insatiable.
+By far the worst is the compulsive gambler.
+They are not deterred by the risk of spending money they do not have.
+Compulsive gamblers have an unrelenting urge to gamble without limits, and even when they win, they're still not satisfied.

 Causes of Gambling Addiction